rollno748/JMeter-OnFlyUpdater/README.md

 - [x] Get list of variables from one or more threads
 - [x] Update variables to one or more threads
 - [x] Get elements from the running test (Listeners)
-- [ ] Enable/Disable elements to the running test (ThreadGroups/Listeners/ConfigElements etc)
+- [x] Enable/Disable elements to the running test (ThreadGroups/Listeners/Timers/Assertions/ConfigElements etc)
 - [x] Stops the test - Supports both gradual and abrupt
 - [x] Get Slaves Info
 - [x] Send Stop signals to specific/all slaves

 ## Jar Dependencies Required

-* spark-core-2.8.0.jar
+* spark-core-2.9.4.jar
-* gson-2.2.4.jar
+* gson-2.10.1.jar

 ## Jmeter Target